Aliases for GPC3 Gene

 Previous HGNC Symbols for GPC3 Gene

 Cell surface heparan sulfate proteoglycans are composed of a membrane-associated protein core substituted with a variable number of heparan sulfate chains.
 Members of the glypican-related integral membrane proteoglycan family (GRIPS) contain a core protein anchored to the cytoplasmic membrane via a glycosyl phosphatidylinositol linkage.
 These proteins may play a role in the control of cell division and growth regulation.
 The protein encoded by this gene can bind to and inhibit the dipeptidyl peptidase activity of CD26, and it can induce apoptosis in certain cell types.
 Deletion mutations in this gene are associated with Simpson-Golabi-Behmel syndrome, also known as Simpson dysmorphia syndrome.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Sep 2009]

 GeneCards Summary for GPC3 Gene

 GPC3 (Glypican 3) is a Protein Coding gene.
 Diseases associated with GPC3 include Simpson-Golabi-Behmel Syndrome, Type 1 and Wilms Tumor Susceptibility-5.
-Among its related pathways are Glycosaminoglycan metabolism and Defective B3GAT3 causes JDSSDHD.
+Among its related pathways are Metabolism of fat-soluble vitamins and Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling.
 GO annotations related to this gene include heparan sulfate proteoglycan binding and peptidyl-dipeptidase inhibitor activity.
-An important paralog of this gene is GPC4.
+An important paralog of this gene is GPC5.